Logo Voyage

 You can check the original Wikivoyage article Here

 Hiking and mountains have started to become an asset for tourism in Kosovo.
-Kosovo has over 90 years of mountaineering tradition.
+Kosovo has an almost century-long mountaineering tradition.

 Understand

-The central mountains are not quite difficult to climb, but they make a good hiking trail, their height ranges from 800-1200 meters.
+The central mountains are not very difficult to climb, but they make a good hiking trail.
+Their height ranges from 800-1200 m.
 The Mirusha River divides these mountains into two groups.
-The first is located southwest of the central mountains and includes: Milanovi,, Gajrak, Zatriq, Bajrak and Gremnik mountains.
+The first is southwest of the central mountains and includes: Milanovi, Gajrak, Zatriq, Bajrak and Gremnik mountains.
 The second group consists of Carraleva, Goleshi, Berisha, Kosmaqi, Drenica, Qyqavica mountains.
 The fenced mountains are located near the border areas.
 They are more difficult to walk because of their steep paths and require a lot of experience and agility.
-The mountains that are in this group are: the eastern mountains of the Albanian alpine mountains, Hasi mountains, Pashtrik peak, Sharr mountain, Kortnik, the eastern mountains of Gallak, Kopaonik and Rogozna
+The mountains that are in this group are: the eastern mountains of the Albanian alpine mountains, Hasi mountains, Pashtrik peak, Sharr mountain, Kortnik, the eastern mountains of Gallak, Kopaonik and Rogozna.

 Standing above Uji i mbuluar (Kopana Voda) in Prizren mountains.
 In the background, Gjallica and Koritnik in Kosovo.